PartBerlin/jquery-menu-builder/README.md

 </body>
 </html>
 ```
-This will create change the element `menu` the following way.
+This will change the element `#menu` the following way.

 ``` html
 <div id="menu">